Dateline: June 8th 1978 22:00. Nairobi, Kenya

 I think I've phoned Annie and I'm taking her out for a movie (Star Wars can you believe?
 YES, definitely).

 I hire a car, pick her up.
-Dinner, and dance and.......
+Dinner, and dance, disco, just like old times and.......

 Proposal